 The herbarium of Augustana College hosts more than 5,000 specimens of vascular plants, 300 bryophytes and collections of myxomycetes and fossil plants.
 Most of our vouchers were collected by students in the campus area or the field stations of the college between 1983 and 2012 and were prepared under the supervision of Prof. Bohan Dziadyk.
-The specimens have not been assessed or databased and the collection needs to be properly curated to become a durable resource serving the study of the local flora and the memory of the college.
+The specimens are in the process of being databased and digitized to become a durable resource serving the study of the local flora and the memory of the college.

 Having an active herbarium on campus will boost the possibilities of plant science research.
 A significant part of current advances in botany is possible thanks to techniques such as DNA profiling, geo-referencing, big data analysis and citizen science initiatives that often rely on natural history collections.

 Herbaria are teaching tools as well.
 One of the most concerning problems of current biology teaching is the lack of contact between students and the natural word, a disconnection that is already understood as a severe impediment to train biologists who are competent at the organismal level.
 Herbaria have proved to be an invaluable resource to fight this impediment, capable of integrating new technologies with the traditional natural history approach.
 They can also support simultaneously several courses in different majors, such as Biology or Environmental Studies.